-- The Economic Policy Review, the Bank's flagship research journal, reaches policymakers, business and banking professionals, and academics. - Current Issues in Economics and Finance presents research findings in a highly readable form geared toward a broad audience that includes the general public and decision makers in business and government.
+- The Economic Policy Review, the Bank's flagship research journal, reaches policymakers, business and banking professionals, and academics. - Current Issues in Economics and Finance presents research findings in a highly readable form geared toward a broad audience that includes the general public as well as decision makers in business and government.